Aneurysm in the brainAneurysm - cerebral; Cerebral aneurysm; Aneurysm - intracranial

 - Medical problems such as polycystic kidney disease, coarctation of the aorta, and endocarditis

-- High blood pressure, smoking, alcohol, and illegal drug use
+- High blood pressure, smoking, alcohol, and cocaine or amphetamine drug use

 A person may have an aneurysm without having any symptoms.
 This kind of aneurysm may be found when an MRI or CT scan of the brain is done for another reason.